FREQUENTLY ASKED CHALK PAINTING QUESTIONS | CHALK/MINERAL PAINT FAQ | WHAT YOU NEED TO KNOW ABOUT CHALK PAINTING

 Designed to last years when treated with care.
 In fact, they get better with age!

-If you prefer a synthetic brush, we have teamed up with Zibra® to offer an exclusive bundle that includes their three most popular brushes.
+If you prefer a synthetic brush, our specialty paint and wax brushes now come in a synthetic version.
+Additionally, we have teamed up with Zibra® to offer an exclusive bundle that includes their three most popular brushes.
 You can find it here.

 Learn about the difference between paint and wax brushes here.